Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Related Work

 A parallel literature examines safety in agentic deployments, establishing that deployment configuration causally affects safety outcomes but leaving two critical gaps: no existing work isolates scaffold architecture from other deployment variables while controlling for all confounds, and none considers whether the evaluation format of the underlying safety benchmark interacts with the scaffold architecture.

-\paragraph{Scaffold design as a safety variable.} Rosser and Foerster \cite{rosser2025agentbreeder} achieved 79.4\% safety uplift through evolutionary search over multi-agent scaffolds, demonstrating that scaffold design is a first-class safety variable.
-Yin et al.\ \cite{yin2024safeagentbench} found that agent architecture affects safety more than model choice across 750 embodied tasks.
-MacDiarmid et al.\ \cite{macdiarmid2025emergent} showed that RLHF safety training calibrated on chat evaluations fails to prevent emergent misalignment in agentic settings, a finding consistent with our central thesis: safety properties measured under one deployment configuration (chat) may not transfer to another (agentic deployment).
-Vijayvargiya et al.\ \cite{vijayvargiya2025openagentsafety} found unsafe behaviour in 51--73\% of safety-vulnerable scenarios across realistic agent deployments with browsers, code execution, and file systems.
+\paragraph{Scaffold design as a safety variable.} Rosser and Foerster~\cite{rosser2025agentbreeder} achieve 79.4\% safety uplift through evolutionary search over multi-agent scaffolds; scaffold design is a first-class safety variable on their evidence.
+Yin et al.~\cite{yin2024safeagentbench} find that agent architecture affects safety more than model choice across 750 embodied tasks.
+MacDiarmid et al.~\cite{macdiarmid2025emergent} show that RLHF safety training calibrated on chat evaluations fails to prevent emergent misalignment in agentic settings, consistent with our central thesis: safety properties measured under one deployment configuration may not transfer to another.
+Vijayvargiya et al.~\cite{vijayvargiya2025openagentsafety} report unsafe behaviour in 51--73\% of safety-vulnerable scenarios across realistic agent deployments with browser, code-execution, and file-system access.